In-Experience Text Chat

 Creating Custom Commands

-The following example shows how to create a chat command that allows users to increase or decrease their character's size when they input /super or /mini.
+The following example shows how to create a chat command that allows players to increase or decrease their character's size when they input /super or /mini.

 1. Insert a TextChatCommand instance inside TextChatService.